 - Commissary and food

 - Inmate safety

 - Activities and programs

 To search for driving histories, you have to do a driving records search.

 Have you ever needed to find criminal records?
 Was it easy?
-Dis you do your search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are many reasons that people search for criminal records and backgrounds, and your feedback might help other people.